RMHogervorst/blog/content/post/2017-01-21-markov-chain.md

 -   it's incredibly slow and inefficient, but hey, it's a toy project!
 -   Also it failed on me multiple times on 15 length

-Right it makes no sense whatsover.
+Right it makes no sense whatsoever.
 Thanks for following along!

-Do you have suggestions, improvements, found errors? open an issue or email me. <https://github.com/RMHogervorst/blog/issues/new/>
+Do you have suggestions, improvements, found errors? open an issue or email me.